franko003/Price_Indicator_Analysis/MVP/README.md

 To clean this up and also take a look at data from times where there was enough liquidity to actually trade, I decided to pick a start date for each set of cryptocurrency to be the first day that trading volume reached **$1,000,000 USD**.

-The next thing I noticed that needed to be addressed was certain days where volume was unlikely to be reported correctly.
-There were alot of zero and low number values, considering the goal was to only look at highly liquid products.
+The next thing I noticed that needed to be addressed was a high amount of days with zero or less than 5,000 volume values.
+The reason that I picked these specific products was due to their high liquidity so these values seemed off.

 This is likely due to poor data or something to do with the way they create the continuous contract, by taking weighting of the two current front months.
 For this project **volume** is only going to be used in the case of a break-out strategy where we need to find days that are **200% of the rolling average volume**.
 Thus, for our purposes taking these likely incorrect data and simply replacing them with the mean will suffice.